Free tool

 Real money between people often does not end with one payment.
 Someone pays part now, another cost appears later, a recurring bill repeats, or the balance flips direction.
 That is when a single message is no longer enough — you need the history.

 If repayments keep happening in parts, You Owe Me keeps the payment history, remaining balance, reminders, Live Links, and PDF statements together so the next conversation does not start from memory.
+If the other person only needs visibility, not another app, read the one-person tracking guide.

 • Running balance per person